sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     ![Creating the SALESBYYEAR_func function in pgAdmin.](./media/sales-by-year-func.png "Creating new function SALESBYYEAR_func")

-3. Comment out the code under the Oracle comment.
+3. In the Visual Studio solution, navigate to the **HomeController**.
+Comment out the code under the Oracle comment.
 First, select the lines for the Oracle code, then select the Comment button in the toolbar.

    ![The code under the Oracle comment is highlighted and labeled 1, and the Comment button in the toolbar is highlighted and labeled 2.](./media/visual-studio-home-controller-comment-out-oracle-lines.png "Comment out code")